kjgleason/Primo/README.md

-# Primo: Package in R for Integrative Multi-Omics analysis
+# Primo: Package in R for Integrative Multi-Omics association analysis

 The goal of `Primo` is to provide computationally efficient tools to integrate data across phenotypes, cell/tissue types, populations or sources when performing joint analysis of multi-omics data.